DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 **UNDER CONSTRUCTION**

 We're ready now to look at some data.
+You may recall that our canonical program consists of data input, data management, and graphics.
+We'll spend most of our time here on the first, but touch on the second and produce a simple plot by finding a suitable method.

 We start with getting data into Python, particularly data in spreadsheets.
 Along the way we describe how Python uses collections of tools or plug-ins (**packages**) to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.

-You may recall that our canonical program consists of data input, data management, and graphics.
-We'll spend most of our time here on the first, but touch on the second and produce a simple plot by finding a suitable method.

 ## Reminders

+* Methods and objects.

+* Help.

-* Data structures are organizations of data.
+* Data structures.   are organizations of data.
 Examples:  strings, lists, dictionaries, and now dataframes.

-* Slicing strings and lists.  ..

 ## Python packages

 Python is not just a programming language, it's an open source collection of tools that includes both basic Python and a large collection of packages written by different people.
 The word "package" here refers to plug-ins or extensions that expand Python's capabilities.
-The terminology varies.
+Terminology varies.
 What we call a package others sometimes call a "library."
 The term "module" typically refers to a subset of basic Python or one of its packages.
 You won't go far wrong to use the terms interchangeably.

 The standard Python packages are well written, well documented, and have armies of users who spot and correct problems.
 Some of the others less so.
 Our suggestion is to stick to the standard packages, specifically those that come with the Anaconda distribution.